Masai Giraffe

 (Lynx canadensis)

-There are two lynx at the Zoo, one male and one female adults.
-The male, Gretzky, was born in 2012 and came to the Zoo in 2013.
-The female, Bianca, was born in 2013 and arrived here in 2014.
-Bianca gave birth to a male, Stanley, on June 2, 2022.
+There is one female lynx at the Zoo, Bianca.
+Bianca was born in 2013 and arrived here in 2014.
+She also gave birth to a male, Stanley, on June 2, 2022.
 He now resides at the Trevor School Zoo.
 The name ‘lynx’ comes from the Greek word “to shine.”
 This may be in reference to the reflective ability of the cat’s eyes.

 Animal Facts